 Check the checkbox to Automatically create Zendesk tickets if you would like Zendesk tickets to be automatically created when there are incidents triggered for this service.
 If you do not select this option, you can still create a Zendesk ticket manually from an incident.

-If you would like Zendesk tickets to be created for incidents with a specific Priority, check the Set incident priority threshold checkbox and select your preferred threshold from the dropdown.
+- Set incident priority threshold: Zendesk tickets will be created for incidents with a specific Priority.
+Enable this setting and select your preferred threshold from the dropdown.

 From the Zendesk ticket type dropdown, select which type of ticket you would like to PagerDuty incidents to create.